 Following successful completion of the Community Specialist Practice programme, you will be eligible to record your qualification on the NMC register.
 This is a portable qualification in high demand to take on senior leadership roles within health care professions.

-Reflecting on previous students has shown that many secure positions as District Nursing

-Sister/Charge Nurse; District Nurse Team Leader; Clinical Nurse Leaders; Community Matron; Public

-Health roles and Health and Safety Leads.
+Reflecting on previous students has shown that many secure positions as District Nursing Sister/Charge Nurse; District Nurse Team Leader; Clinical Nurse Leaders; Community Matron; Public Health roles and Health and Safety Leads.
 These roles are all crucial within the aims of The Long Term Plan (NHS, 2019) and are all advocates working for patients and improving outcomes.

-You will also be able to continue your academic studies by progressing to a post graduate masters level award.
+You will also be able to continue your academic studies to full master's degree and then on to doctorate level study.